OpenNyAI/Opennyai/docs/source/ner/legal_named_entities.rst

 'file_name': name of the file/judgment

-'entity':The entity found in the judgment .For eg.'section 482' ,'constiution','sibbia vs ajay'
+'entity': The entity found in the judgment .For eg.'section 482' ,'constiution','sibbia vs ajay'

-'label':The label associated with each entity .For eg. label of 'section 482' would be 'provision'
+'label': The label associated with each entity .For eg. label of 'section 482' would be 'provision'

-'normalised entities':Entities including provision,statute and precedents are normalised as follows:
+'normalised entities': Entities including provision,statute and precedents are normalised as follows:

-1.'Provision':Each provision is normalised by adding the statute associated with it alongside.For eg.'section 147' is normalised to 'Section 147 of Indian Penal Code'
+1.'Provision': Each provision is normalised by adding the statute associated with it alongside.
+For eg.'section 147' is normalised to 'Section 147 of Indian Penal Code'

-2.'Statute':Each statute is normalised by adding its full form if present .For eg.'IPC' is normalised to 'Indian Penal Code'
+2.'Statute': Each statute is normalised by adding its full form if present .For eg.'IPC' is normalised to 'Indian Penal Code'

-3.'Precedent':Each precedent is normalised by checking if the particular precedent is mentioned elsewhere in the judgment and is longer than the current precent(has citations,full names etc.).For eg. normalised entity for 'amber v.
+3.'Precedent': Each precedent is normalised by checking if the particular precedent is mentioned elsewhere in the judgment and is longer than the current precent(has citations,full names etc.).
+For eg. normalised entity for 'amber v.
 State of Haryana' would be 'amber v.
 State of Haryana R.C.R.
 (Crl.)2007'